lilgallon/DynamicLedStrips/README.md

 |___/  \_____/\____/   MIT License, (c) Lilian Gallon 2020

 /***
   LED strips are alive!
-The color and the brightness change according to the activity of
+The color and the brightness change according to the activity of your computer!
-    your computer!

-  Playing Doom?
-The LEDs will flash and turn red when killing monsters.
-  Watching a movie?
-The LEDs color will change according to the scene you're looking at and
-    will flash according to the audio.
+  Improves your immersion in the game you're playing.
+Works great with the new Assassin's Creed Valhalla.
+No doubt that it will be awesome with Cyberpunk 2077 as well!
+Works with movies, yutube videos and anything your computer is streaming.
 **/

 /// Lightweight
   ./ Low processor usage
   ./ Low ram usage (~=30 MB)
-  ./ Refresh rate customizable (WIP)
-  ./ Area used by color picker customizable (WIP)

 /// Smart
-  ./ Finds bluetooth controllers automatically
-  ./ It uses bluetooth to comunicate with LED controllers, but you can still use your game controller in the same time!
+  ./ Finds compatible bluetooth LE controllers automatically ./ It uses bluetooth to comunicate with LED controllers, but you can still use your game controller at the same time ./ It does not react to the sound level directly, but rather to the bass level.

 /// Customizable
-  ./ Toggle features on and off (brightness / color) ./ Audio sensibility customizable (WIP)
+  ./ Toggle features on and off (brightness / color)

 /// Works with most of the controllers
   ./ Supports "LED BLE" controllers (ELK_BLEDOM)

 /// Cross compatible
   ./ Windows 10
-  ./ MacOS
+  ./ MacOS (you need to build it yourself)
-  ./ Linux
+  ./ Linux (you need to build it yourself)
 ```

-## Goals:

-**V0.1.0:**
-- [x] Change intensity of the light according to the sound played by the default output device
-- [x] Change the LEDs color according to the screen main color
-- [x] Smooth brightness variation
-- [x] Option for brightness to change according to the bass instead of the audio level
-- [x] Ask for the user to select the device, the service, and the characteristic
-- [x] Allow the user to change the sound level sensibility
-- [x] Automatic configuration
-- [x] Allow the user to save that by giving them command line arguments to run the program - V 1.0.0 goal
-- [ ] Refresh rate customizable
-- [ ] Allow the user to map the colors by himself (the same device may have different color mappings)
-- [ ] Allow the user to change the settings while the program is running

-**Future:**
-- [ ] Allow the user to start this app in the foreground on windows startup
-- [ ] Cool UWP UI
+## How to use it

+Download the .exe.
+Execute it, then follow the instructions.
+First you may want to do an automatic scan to know which device to use.
+Then, you will be given an argument (a;b;c;d;e...) to run the program with the same settings.
+You can create a `.bat` file with that argument.
+It will look like this `./ble.exe a;b;c;d;..;`.
+(With a, b, c and so on being the settings).
+You will be given instructions while running the program anyway.

+The v1.0.0 version (if it ever gets released) will be a software with a user-friendly interface.
+For now, you need to act like a hacker.. ;)

+**Disclamer**

+If the color variable is not set to NONE, you may get banned by intrusive anti-cheats (like Riot Vanguard) because it will read the main screen's pixels.
+I did not test it though (it may be safe).
+The program acts like it's taking screenshots.
+Works great for Survival Games.
+Rocket League is safe as well.
+If you get banned, don't blame me!
+Better be safe than sorry!

 ## For the devs: